 Throughout my journey of working with thousands of women in their transformational journey over the past 10 years, there has been one common denominator that shows up time and time again, and that is this:

 Women feel isolated and alone in their pain.
 I know the darkness in this isolation.
 It is debilitating and can leave you feeling hopeless, helpless and without purpose or passion.
-I know.
 I was there not that long ago.
 Although our experiences differ, our feelings are similar.
 This is our bond.

-…they are experiencing some or all of the following:
+…there is a chance you are experiencing some of the following: